 9. Credit Cards

 As long as you’re a Member with a paid account or otherwise have an outstanding balance with us, you’ll provide us with valid credit card information and authorize us to deduct the monthly charges against that credit card.
 You’ll replace the information for any credit card that expires with information for a valid one.
 If your credit card is automatically replaced with a new card by a payment processor, you acknowledge and agree that we’re authorized to deduct any charges on your account against the new credit card.
 Anyone using a credit card represents and warrants that they are authorized to use that credit card, and that any and all charges may be billed to that credit card and won’t be rejected.
 If we’re unable to process your credit card order, we’ll try to contact you by email and suspend your account until your payment can be processed.

-We’ll give you a refund for a prepaid month if we stop providing our Services to you for a reason that’s not laid out in these Terms or our Acceptable Use Policy.
+We’ll give you a refund for a prepaid month if we stop providing the Service and terminate your account without cause.
 You won’t be entitled to a refund from us under any other circumstances.
-We may offer a refund if a Member applies for one based on the requirements posted on the Website.
+We may, at our sole discretion, offer a refund if a Member requests one.

 11. Charges for Add-Ons

-Some features are offered as add-ons to your MailChimp account.
-If you add on a feature that has a charge, then you’ll be billed that additional amount with each billing cycle for as long as the add-on is active.
-Some add-ons, like Mandrill, are intended for particular use cases and may have additional terms or restrictions (“Additional Terms.”)
-If you use an add-on in a way that violates these Terms or the Additional Terms, then we may terminate your account.
-If you use Mandrill to send bulk emails, in violation of our Acceptable Use Policy, then we may charge you at the comparable MailChimp pricing tier or terminate your account.
+If you use an Add-on that has a charge, then you’ll be billed that additional amount with each billing cycle for as long as the Add-on is active.
+Your billing cycle for an Add-on may differ from your billing cycle for your Monthly Plan or other Services, and certain Add-ons may require upfront payment for their entire billing cycle.
+If you use Mandrill to send bulk emails in violation of our Acceptable Use Policy, then we may charge you at the comparable MailChimp pricing tier or terminate your account.

 12. Billing Changes